Manisha91567/node-express-mongo-jest/README.md

 Clone the Repository: git clone <repository-url>

-Install Dependencies: npm install
+Install Dependencies: "npm install"
 This command installs all the necessary dependencies listed in the package.json file.

 Start MongoDB: Start your MongoDB server by running the appropriate command for your operating system.
-For example: mongod
+For example:"mongod"
 Make sure MongoDB is running on the default port (27017).

-Run the Application: vnpm start
+Run the Application: "npm start"
 This command starts your Node.js application.
 Make sure there are no errors reported during startup.

 Once the application is running, you can access the API endpoints using a tool like Postman or by sending HTTP requests programmatically.

-Run Tests: npm test
+Run Tests: "npm test"

 **API DOCUMENTATION**